sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 <p class="caption">(\#fig:unnamed-chunk-10)Normal Q-Q</p>
 </div>

-**Caution: This test only applies to linear models which have a gaussian response distribution.**
+**Caution: The normal-QQ plot is useless when the target is count data (Poisson Regression) or binary (Logistic Regression or other model with a binomial response family.**

 The below is from an excellent post of Stack Exchange.